Careers360 Logo

 MET 2026 Exam Pattern

-MAHE will release the MET exam pattern 2026 online.
-The MET pattern will include crucial information on mode and medium of exam, test duration, marking scheme, types of questions asked and total marks among other details.
+MAHE released the MET exam pattern 2026 online.
+The MET pattern include crucial information on mode and medium of exam, test duration, marking scheme, types of questions asked and total marks among other details.
 The table here shows the MET exam pattern.

 MET Paper Pattern 2026